jqnatividad/qsv/README.md

 ### Python

-The `python` feature is NOT enabled by default on the prebuilt binaries, as doing so requires it to dynamically link to python libraries at runtime, which presents distribution issues, as various operating systems have differing bundled Python versions.
+The `python` feature is NOT enabled by default on the prebuilt binaries, as doing so requires it to dynamically link to python libraries at runtime, which presents distribution issues, as various operating systems have differing Python versions.

 If you wish to enable the `python` feature - you'll just have to install/compile from source, making sure you have the development libraries for the desired Python version (Python 3.7 to 3.11 are supported) installed when doing so.